 Why Did Your Authority Change?

 There are several different reasons for Domain Authority to fluctuate.
-That being said, however, doesn’t mean that it is any less disconcerting to see your score fall.
+That being said.
+However, it doesn’t mean that it is any less disconcerting to see your score fall.
 Some of the most common influences include:

 Inbound links to your domain do not contribute to google and other search engine ranking algorithms (sites with low authority scores from other search organizations).